Listed here are all GED® (TASC in New York) prep facilities and testing sites in the Middletown area.

 Once you have your TASC credential, you can land a job that will earn you at least $9,000 more per year than if you don’t have the degree.
 The economy is improving, and every month thousands of new jobs are created in New York, and for most of those positions, a secondary education degree is required.

-In the Health Care and Education sector alone were more than 52,000 jobs added in New York during 2017, and the majority of these jobs were entry-level positions that are within reach when you complete your GED or in New York now the TASC exam.
+In the Health Care and Education sector alone were more than 52,000 jobs added in New York during the past year and the majority of these jobs were entry-level positions that are within reach when you complete your GED or in New York the TASC exam.
 To make it easier, you would be smart to sign up for TASC prep classes that are especially for adults and gives them another opportunity to acquire a document that is equivalent to a high school diploma.

 The five TASC tests